Updated: October 27, 2025

 Directors and Officers (D&O) Insurance

 If your business has a board of directors or you're incorporated, D&O protects personal assets of company leaders when they face lawsuits over business decisions.
-This coverage becomes crucial as businesses grow and face more complex legal challenges.
+D&O coverage becomes crucial as businesses grow and face more complex legal challenges.

 blueCheckmark icon